Explore the clinical integration of EMDR and ketamine-assisted psychotherapy with clarity, rigor, and ethical precision.

-Through lecture, demonstration, and applied practice, clinicians will learn to design safe and effective session structures that integrate EMDR with ketamine-assisted therapy.
-The course concludes with a review of current research, emerging best practices, and legal/ethical implications of this innovative treatment approach.
+Through lecture, live demonstration, applied practice, and case-based discussion, participants will learn to design thoughtful, safe session structures that honor both EMDR fidelity and client safety.
+The course concludes with a review of current research, emerging best practices, and legal and ethical frameworks shaping this evolving area of clinical work.

 Describe the neurobiological foundations of EMDR therapy.